ni/nimble/packages/nimble-components/src/table/specs/table-column-specs/table-column-formatted-text.md

 #### Use `table-column-text`

 With the changes proposed in [HLD for programmatically sorting columns](https://github.com/ni/nimble/pull/1049) to allow a column to be sorted by a different data field than the one being used for display, many of the above use cases could be met with minor changes to the existing text column.
-Clients would write custom logic populate their data with a new string field that contains formatted values.
+Clients would write custom logic to populate their data with a new string field that contains formatted values.
 Then they would configure the table to display that string field while sorting by the original numeric field.

 ```html
 <nimble-table>